-The remunerations to employees and directors both amounted to \$280 for the three-months period and the six month period ended June 30, 2018.
+The remunerations to employees amounted to \$738 and \$1,018, and the remunerations to directors both amounted to \$204, for the three-months period and the nine month period ended September 30, 2018, respectively.
 These amounts were calculated using the Company's net income before tax without the remunerations to employees and directors for each period, multiplied by the proposed percentage which is stated under the Company's proposed Article of Incorporation.
 These remunerations were expensed under operating expenses for each period.
 If there are any subsequent adjustments to the actual remuneration amounts after the annual shareholder' meeting, the adjustment will be accounted for as changes in accounting estimates and will be reflected in profit or loss in the following year.
 Shares distributed as employees remuneration are calculated based on the closing price of the Company's shares on the day before the approval by the Board of Directors.

 For the year ended December 31, 2017, the Group incurred net income before tax.
-However, due to its accumulated deficits, no remuneration to employees and directors were recognized.
+However, due to its accumulated deficits, no remuneration to employees, and directors were recognized.
 The information is available at the Market Observation Post System Website.